KingChampion36/react-app-with-gh-actions/README.md

 # react-app-with-gh-actions

 This repository shows the example of github actions workflow for deploying react app.
-Since, we don't have a deployment server, we are only printing the output.
+Since, we don't have a deployment server, we are only printing the output at deployment step in `deploy` job.

 ```yaml
 name: Deploy